kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 ##### Scheduling sequence for Pods

-When processing an individual `PodGroup` in a scheduling cycle iteration, scheduler follows a certain logic that pertains the sequence in which Pods belonging to that particular `PodGroup` are being scheduled.
-We need to establish analogous logic for the `CompositePodGroup` whenever scheduler pops one from the scheduling queue.
+When processing an individual `PodGroup` in a scheduling cycle iteration, scheduler imposes a certain sequence in which Pods belonging to that particular `PodGroup` are being scheduled.
+We need to establish analogous sequencing logic for the `CompositePodGroup` whenever scheduler pops one from the scheduling queue.

 In most use cases, `PodGroup` contains homogeneous Pods.
 Because of that, it makes sense to schedule Pods from a single `PodGroup` sequentially to take